 - Provides "At a Glance" tables for quick entree and topical access to inflation and consumer spending, wages and earnings, worker safety and health, productivity, and international data and an assortment of demographics.
 Handy new tools include an inflation calculator and a wage query page.
-Includes the online magazines: Monthly Labor Review, Compensation & Working Conditions, and Occupational Outlook Quarterly.
+Includes the online magazines: Monthly Labor Review and Occupational Outlook Quarterly.

 - Sponsored by the Department of Labor it provides a suite of labor market tools: Job Bank provides free searching for available jobs.
 Service Locator assists in finding services and centers.